RahulAloth/goodle/README.md

-# 🌟 Goodle — A Lightweight Local Search Engine (With Docker Support)
+# 🌟 Goodle — A Lightweight Local Search Engine

-Goodle is a simple, fast, privacy‑friendly local search engine that runs entirely on your computer — specifically on the folder you choose.
-It indexes your documents (PDFs, text files, images, Word files, CSVs) and lets you search them instantly through a clean Streamlit UI.
+Goodle is a simple, fast, privacy‑friendly local search engine that runs entirely on your computer — indexing only the folder you choose.
+It scans your PDFs, text files, images, Word documents, and CSVs, then lets you search them instantly through a clean Streamlit UI.

-Goodle exists for one reason:
+We all do it:
-we all dump files into one folder and forget what’s inside.
+Dump files into one folder… and forget what’s inside.

-Students, office workers, note‑takers — anyone who collects screenshots, quick text notes, meeting summaries, reference PDFs — eventually faces the same problem:
+Students, office workers, note‑takers — anyone who collects screenshots, quick notes, meeting summaries, or reference PDFs eventually faces the same moment:

     “Where did I save that thing?”

 I’ve been there too.
-During long meetings I jot things down in text files, save screenshots, download PDFs, and throw everything into one folder.
-Days later, when I need something, I don’t remember the file name, the format, or even whether it was a screenshot or a document.
+During long meetings I jot things down, save screenshots, download PDFs, and throw everything into one folder.
+Days later, I don’t remember the file name, the format, or even whether it was a screenshot or a document.

-That’s where Goodle shines.
+That’s exactly where Goodle shines.

-Use whatever is fastest for you — TextPad, Word, a screenshot, a random PDF — just drop it in your folder.
+Use whatever is fastest — TextPad, Word, a screenshot, a random PDF — just drop it in your folder.
 Goodle will index it.
-Then you simply search with any keyword you remember.
+Then you search with any keyword you remember.
 Even if the content is inside an image, Goodle finds it.

-Is it cool? 🌟 🌟
+Is it cool? 🌟🌟
+Absolutely.

 Are there AI tools that do similar things?
-Sure — but Goodle is simple, local, lightweight, and powerful without the complexity.
+Sure — but Goodle is local, lightweight, private, and powerful without the complexity.

-Developers are welcome to edit, extend, and enhance Goodle.
+Developers are welcome to extend it.
 If you find bugs, tell me — I’ll fix them.
 Until then, enjoy your cup of tea.
 ---
 <img width="1201" height="1012" alt="image" src="https://github.com/user-attachments/assets/1a03d70e-960b-4b44-b9e9-f6c0922c0603" />